developer-job-simulation/javascript-login-form/README.md

 ## Want more challenges?

-Browse our [list of challenges](https://jobsimulator.gumroad.com/) and [join our Discord](https://discord.gg/6VsSMZaM7q) to get notified when new challenges are released.
+Browse our [challenges](https://jobsimulator.dev/) and [join our Discord](https://discord.gg/6VsSMZaM7q) to get notified when new challenges are released.